2007 Navy vs. Notre Dame football game: Game summary

 Notre Dame made the first score of the game, a 3-yard touchdown run by Robert Hughes.
 It was the only score of the first quarter.
 Each team scored a pair of touchdowns in the second quarter, to give the Irish a 21–14 lead at halftime.

 Navy scored a touchdown in the third quarter but they missed the potential game-tying extra point.
 It was the only score of the third quarter.
 In the fourth quarter, Navy's Chris Kuhar-Pitters collected a fumble at the Notre Dame 16 yard line and ran it in for a touchdown.
 Kaipo-Noa Kaheaku-Enhada rushed for the two-point conversion to take a 28–21 lead – their first of the game.
 Notre Dame tied the score with a touchdown.
 The game eventually went to overtime, with the aid of a questionable decision from Irish head coach Charlie Weis: With 45 seconds left in regulation, Notre Dame faced a fourth-and-8 on the Navy 24; instead of attempting a 41-yard field goal that could have won the game, Weis opted to go for the first down.
 The gamble backfired in spectacular fashion when Navy sacked quarterback Evan Sharpley, with Midshipmen linebacker Ram Vela literally leaping over a blocker to assist in the sack.

 In the first overtime, Notre Dame won the coin toss and elected to go on defense.
 Navy scored a touchdown and their extra point was good.
 The Irish replied with a touchdown and extra point to bring up the second overtime.
 This time, each team scored a field goal, necessitating a third overtime.

-NCAA rules stipulate that, beginning with the third overtime, teams may not kick an extra point after making a touchdown; instead, they must go for a two-point conversion.
+NCAA rules at the time stipulated that, beginning with the third overtime, teams may not kick an extra point after making a touchdown; instead, they must go for a two-point conversion.
 Navy went to the air; Reggie Campbell caught a 25-yard pass from Kaheaku-Enhada on their first play from scrimmage.
 Kaheaku-Enhada threw again to Campbell for the successful two-point conversion.
 Notre Dame also scored a touchdown on their possession.
 Their first attempt at the conversion ended in an incomplete pass, but Navy was called for pass interference on the play.
 The Irish got a second chance at the conversion, this time from the 1 1/2-yard line instead of the 3.
 They opted for a running play, but Navy stuffed the attempt at the line of scrimmage.
 That gave Navy the 46–44 win.